apurvabanka/Forcaster/README.md

 - Run `python3 -m venv env`.
 This will create the virtual environment.
 - Run `source /env/bin/activate`.
 This will activate the environment.
 - Run `pip install -r requirement.txt`.
 This will install all the dependencies.
+- Run `export DJANGO_SUPERUSER_PASSWORD='yourpassword'`.
+This will set a password in the environment.
+- To create a superuser, run `python manage.py createsuperuser --username admin --email admin@example.com --noinput`.
+This should create a superuser.
 - Run the command `python manage.py migrate`.
 This will create the necessary migraitons to the database.
 (Since, we are using Sqlite3, database configuration is not required)
 - Run the command `python manage.py runserver`.
 This should run your server on http://127.0.0.1:8000/